 Chinese Curry Beef Buns (ga lei ngo yuk bao 咖喱牛肉包) were my 2nd fave thing from Chinese bakeries during my pre-vegan days.
-This veganized version contains all the flavour and texture but is much healthier and, of course, contains no animal products.
+So I had to make VEGAN curry beef buns containing all the flavour and texture of the original but “healthier” and, of course, containing no animal products.
 I guess you could call them Curry Beefless Buns!
 Deciding to live a vegan lifestyle doesn’t mean you have to go without your favourite flavours and textures.
 With some thought, creativity and a little trial and error, any dish can be made plant-based.
 I hope you’ll give it a try!
 Click here for the printable recipe.

 Video Tutorial for Vegan Curry “Beef” Buns